-A cash advance is essentially using the available balance on your credit card to take out a short-term loan.
-Instead of borrowing money to buy a good or service with your credit card, you’re borrowing cash.
+With a cash advance, you’re essentially using the available balance on your credit card to take out a short-term loan.
+Instead of borrowing money to buy a good or service with your credit card, you’re borrowing cash against your credit limit.
 Unfortunately, credit card companies don’t treat these two types of transactions the same.

-If you buy a good or service with your credit card, the company will charge you the purchase interest rate stated in your contract, usually listed as the purchase APR.
+If you buy a good or service with your credit card, the credit card company will charge you the purchase interest rate stated in your contract, usually listed as the purchase APR, or annual percentage rate.
 And if your card offers a grace period, you won’t start accruing interest on that purchase until your payment is due.
 That means that as long as your card has a grace period and you pay your balance in full and on time each month, you might never have to pay interest on your purchases.

 Cash advances work a little differently though — grace periods typically don’t apply.
 You’ll start accruing interest on the advanced amount as soon as you take the money out, and your credit card company will likely charge you a higher interest rate for cash advances than it does for normal purchases, plus a processing fee.